Support the Campaign to #HALTsolitary in New York

 Dear Friends:

-We are reaching out to you at a critical moment in the fight to end solitary confinement in New York, to ask for your support.
-If you care about stopping the torture that is taking place in our prisons and jails every day, PLEASE take a moment to read this through and see what's at stake, and what you can do to help.
+We are reaching out to you at a critical moment in the campaign to end solitary confinement in New York, to ask for your support.

 As many of you know, solitary confinement--the practice of locking people down in small cells for up to 24 hours a day without meaningful human contact, programming, or therapy--has been proven to cause extreme suffering and psychological and neurological damage.
 Here is how Sarah, who spent 18 months in solitary, describes her experience:

-Donations in ANY amount bring us closer to our goal, and are deeply appreciated.
+Donations in ANY amount are deeply appreciated.
 And DONATIONS ARE TAX-DEDUCTIBLE through our fiscal sponsor, the National Religious Campaign Against Torture (NRCAT), a 501c3 non-profit organization.
-Simply click on the DONATE button, or send a check payable to NRCAT, with "NYCAIC" noted in the memo, to 110 Maryland Ave.
-NE, Suite 502, Washington, DC 20002.
-For more information on donating, contact caicny@gmail.com.
+Simply click on the DONATE button, or send a check payable to NRCAT, with "NYCAIC" noted in the memo, to National Religious Campaign Against Torture, PO Box 91820, Washington, DC 20090.
+For more information on donating or on the campaign, contact caicadvocacyday@gmail.com.

 Thank you for your support.